-Finding accepting environments for social activities and interaction can greatly enhance the lives of LGBTQ youth, who often experience bullying and marginalization at school.
-These places provide LGBTQ youth (and allies) fun and safe activities: though a few are not Eastside locations, they still might be within reasonable driving distance.
+Finding accepting environments for social activities and interaction can be affirming and even life-saving for LGBTQ youth, who often experience bullying and marginalization at school.
+You might consult this list for LGBTQ youth (and allies) fun and safe activities.
+(A few are not Eastside locations but might be within reasonable driving distance.)
 Also check the additional resources that follow.

 Safe Space Places for Seattle Eastside Youth